86challenge/rules/rules.typ

           [Definition],
         ),

+        [*Total Points*],
-        [*Total Points*], [The sum of a driver’s points earned from all events], [*Championship Points*],
+        [The sum of a driver’s points earned from all events, per class],

+        [*Championship Points*],
         [The sum of a driver’s 7 best finishes, only from the class the driver is participating in for the championship (see #link(<changing-classes>)[Changing Classes])],

         [*Tire Points*],
-        [The sum of a driver’s points earned satisfying the terms of the GT~Radial Tire Contingency program], )
+        [The sum of a driver’s points earned satisfying the terms of the GT~Radial Tire Contingency program, per class], )
     + #highlight[
         *Changing Classes*: <changing-classes> If a driver changes classes during a season, they can choose to: